forestgeo/Climate/Climate_Data/CRU/README.md

 ## Data use & attribution

+Researchers who wish to use this data product are responsible to understand and evaluate its appropriateness for their research purposes.
+Researchers using the CRU data product should abide by the latest data use guidelines (available via the [CRU website](https://crudata.uea.ac.uk/cru/data/hrg/)) and provide appropriate citation:

 *Original Data Set: CRU TS, v.
-4.04*:

-Researchers using the CRU data product should abide by the latest data use guidelines, available via the [CRU website](https://crudata.uea.ac.uk/cru/data/hrg/).

-As of June 2020, the current citations are:
+4.04* (citation current as of July 2020):

 Climatic Research Unit, University of East Anglia.
 2020.
 CRU TSv4, Version 4.04, DOI: [10.1038/s41597-020-0453-3](https://doi.org/10.1038/s41597-020-0453-3)